KatarzynaPanz/Tasks-manager/README.md

 ````
 http://localhost:8080
 ````
-* Databse is available at:
+* Database is available at:
 ````
 http://localhost:3005/data
 ````